The alluvium forms terraces and floodplains along the Cumberland River

 Ste.
 Genevieve Limestone Member of the Monteagle Limestone (Mgl)

-This limestone underlies rolling and dissected karst areas.
+The limestone underlies rolling and dissected karst areas, forming steep

 The limestone yields more than 50 gallons per minute to wells from large